Idaho City Idaho

 Spectral Social Hours

-Many apparitions float, linger and saunter through both of the town’s Cemeteries, Boot Hill and Pioneer, after the sun goes down.
+Many apparitions float, linger and saunter through both of the town’s cemeteries, Boot Hill and Pioneer, after the sun goes down.

 Perusing